 Day one: Explore San Diego’s Beautiful North County

 Head up the coast to start your day with a hike in one of San Diego’s prettiest spots: Torrey Pines State Reserve.
-If you have time on your drive there, stop off at the Glider Port to watch adrenaline-fueled adventurers hand-glide from the rocky cliffs down to the beach.
+If you have time on your drive there, stop off at the Glider Port.
+At the glider port, you can watch adrenaline-fueled adventurers hand-glide from the rocky cliffs down to the beach.

 My favorite hike is the Beach Trail, but you can take your pick from the trail map.
 A quick stop off at Razor Point for an unbelievable view, and if you’re lucky, you’ll spot some dolphins playing in the waves below!